 On 19 August 2021 we emailed CPF following the UN IPCC report describing climate extremes as a “Code Red for Humanity” published as a warning ahead of COP26.
 We asked how CPF will respond to this critical IPCC report.
-We have not had a reply, not even an acknowledgement email.

 Since declaring a climate emergency in 2019, the UK’s developed oil and gas reserves have increased by 800 million barrels of oil and gas.